-- There is no overlap of notable foraging range with the licence application for subtidal mussel rope culture; - The potential impacts identified will be localised and affect the benthic invertebrate communities of the intertidal zone; and - There are no in combination impacts between the proposed subtidal mussel rope culture site or the intertidal relay of bottom grown mussels outside the Mussel Fishery (Castlemaine Harbour) Order 1979 area with the activities of the subtidal mussel seed fishery; as assessed by the Marine Institute (2016).
+- There is no appreciable overlap of key foraging areas in the outer harbour (e.g. 0K918) with the new or pending licence application sites for subtidal mussel rope culture; - The potential impacts of noise/visual disturbance arising from subtidal mussel rope culture when setting the ropes and when collecting seed mussel will be very infrequent, low intensity, localised and short-term in duration; - The potential impacts of intertidal cultures will be localised and affect the benthic invertebrate communities of the intertidal zone only; and - There are no in combination impacts between the new subtidal mussel rope culture site or the intertidal relay of bottom grown mussels outside the Mussel Fishery (Castlemaine Harbour) Order 1979 area with the activities of the subtidal mussel seed fishery; as assessed by the Marine Institute (2016).